mzxro/Kill-ZScaler/README.md

 # Kill-ZScaler
-Repository that prevents the program ZScaler from running.
+A repository that prevents the program ZScaler from running.
+May not work for everyone.